wyz33/dsp/03-command_line.md

 4. ls -lh: same as -l, but also show size in human readable formats
 5. ls -lah: combines the above three, show all files and directories, including hidden ones, in long format listing with human readable formats
 6. ls -t: sort the files and directories listed by time stamp (newest first)
-7. ls -Glp: list files and directories without printing group names, in long format listing, with directories indicated with a "/" after their names.
+7. ls -Glp: list files and directories with colorized output, in long format listing, with directories indicated with a "/" after their names.

 ---